-School and the Kravis Senior Contributing Scientist at the Environmental Defense Fund.
-Susanne C. Moser is on the Research Faculty in the Environmental Studies Department of Antioch University New England.
-With more than 120 publications, Dr. Moser is an expert on adaptation to sea level rise.
-She has advised states and local communities (including in California) on how to advance coastal adaptation.
-Donald J. Wuebbles is The Harry E. Preble Professor of Atmospheric Sciences in the School of Earth, Society, and Environment, Department of Atmospheric Sciences at the University of Illinois at Urbana-Champaign.
+Environment, Department of Atmospheric Sciences at the University of Illinois at Urbana-Champaign.
 Dr. Wuebbles is an expert in atmospheric physics and chemistry, with over 500 scientific publications related to the Earth's climate, air quality, and the stratospheric ozone layer.
-He was a co-author on the 2013 Intergovernmental Panel on Climate Change, as well as the 2014, 2017, and 2018 U.S. National Climate Assessments.
+He was a coauthor on the 2013 Intergovernmental Panel on Climate Change, as well as the 2014, 2017, and 2018 U.S. National Climate Assessments.
 Gary Griggs is Professor of Earth & Planetary Sciences at the University of California Santa Cruz, where he also served as Director of the Institute of Marine Sciences for 26 years.
 He is an expert on sea level rise, publishing over 180 articles in scientific journals and book chapters, and has written 11 books.
 He was a member of the National Academy of Sciences committee that prepared the report: Sea-Level Rise for the Coasts of California, Oregon and Washington (2012).
 Peter C. Frumhoff is Director of Science and Policy and Chief Climate Scientist at the Union of Concerned Scientists (UCS).
-A global change ecologist, Dr. Frumhoff has published widely at the nexus of climate science and policy, including on the climate responsibilities of fossil fuel companies and the attribution of extreme events to climate change, researchers.
+A global change ecologist, Dr. Frumhoff has published widely at the nexus of climate science and policy, including on the climate responsibilities of fossil fuel companies and the attribution of extreme events to climate change researchers.
 He currently serves on the US National Academy of Sciences' Board on Atmospheric Sciences and Climate.
-He was lead author of the Fourth Assessment Report of the Intergovernmental Panel on Climate Change.
+He was lead author of the Fourth Assessment Report of the Intergovernmental Panel on Climate

+Change.
 Kristina Dahl is a Senior Climate Scientist in the Climate and Energy program at the Union of Concerned Scientists.
 Dr. Dahl's research focuses on the impact of climate change, particularly sea level rise, on people and places.
 She was the lead analyst and co-lead author on UCS's report that quantified the risks of sea level rise for communities and real estate in the contiguous United States and has performed detailed GIS analyses showing the projected extent of sea level rise and chronic flooding along the U.S. coasts.

-As courts address cases involving the damage to coastal communities caused by global warming and now inevitable sea level rise, we feel it is essential for judicial decisions to be based on an understanding of the relevant science and the unavoidable adaptation expenses these communities are facing.
+As courts address cases involving the damage to coastal communities caused by climate change and ongoing sea level rise, we feel it is essential for judicial decisions to be based on an understanding of the relevant science and the inevitable adaptation expenses these communities are facing.
 We submit this amicus brief in order to assist the Court in that regard.

 All parties have consented to the filing of this brief.
-No party's counsel authored the brief in whole or in part, no party or party's counsel contributed money that was intended to fund preparing of submitting the brief, and no person other than counsel for amici contributed money that was intended to fund preparing or submitting the brief.
+No party's counsel authored the brief in whole or in part, no party or party's counsel contributed money that was intended to fund preparing or submitting the brief, and no person other than counsel for amici contributed money that was intended to fund preparing or submitting the brief.